 QUESTION If Jesus is king of another kingdom, discuss what it means to honour Him as king over us and practise allegiance to His rule and order.

 Revelation 1:4b-8 — Set free to serve God as a fellowship of priests

 Jesus, present from the beginning, will return as the completion of truth

 4 To the seven churches in the province of Asia:

-“The seven churches” — the letters were addressed so they could be sent out and passed on via the Roman road which ran north of Ephesus and then in an arc inland and back towards Ephesus, connecting the Roman province called Asia in modern western Turkey.
+“The seven churches” — the letters were addressed so they could be sent out throughout the Roman province called Asia via the Roman road which circled north of Ephesus and back again.

-“Seven spirits before His throne” – better, ‘sevenfold spirit’ as NIV footnote.
-The number seven symbolises completeness and perfection.
-There may also be an allusion to the ‘angels of the seven churches, Rev. 1:20.
+“Seven spirits before His throne” – or ‘sevenfold spirit’, symbolising completeness and perfection.
+Also a possible allusion to the “angels of the seven churches”, Rev. 1:20.

 5-6 To Him who loves us and has freed us from our sins by His blood, and has made us to be a kingdom and priests to serve His God and Father — to Him be glory and power for ever and ever!
 Amen.

 “Who loves us… has freed us…has made us…” – stated as present-time blessings.
 There is a dimension of the kingdom of God (God’s reign bringing God’s order) that is experienced now, and fully when Jesus returns.